Motorcycle seat

 A motorcycle seat (sometimes saddle) is where rider sits, and may also accommodate a passenger.

-The most common type of motorcycle seat is a dual saddle or bench seat, which runs along the top of the chassis and is long enough for a passenger to straddle the motorcycle behind the rider.
+The most common type of motorcycle seat is a dual saddle or bench seat, which runs along the top of the chassis and is long enough for a pillion passenger to straddle the motorcycle behind the rider.
 Two detached seats, rather than one elongated one, were more common until the mid 20th century.
 A single, or solo, seat is only large enough for the rider.
 They are typical of racing, off-road, and many historic motorcycles.
 In motorcycle trials, the bikes have no seating at all, as the rider remains standing on the footpegs for the entire competition.

+The ideal motorcycle seat will vary according to the preferences and body type of the rider.
+Motorcycle seats are typically narrow and this may pose challenges for wider individuals.